govekk/image-processing/episodes/08-connected-components.md

 Morphometrics is concerned with the quantitative analysis of objects and considers properties such as size and shape.
-For the example of the images with the shapes, our intuition tells us that the objects should be of a certain size or area.
+For the example of the images with the cells, our intuition tells us that the objects should be of a certain size or area.
 So we could use a minimum area as a criterion for when an object should be detected.
 To apply such a criterion,